How to Help a Teen Who Has Few (To No Friends) Now That School is in Full Swing

 #3 Identify the root cause

-In order to truly help address his loneliness, you must first determine what social skills are holding him back.
+In order to truly help address your teen’s loneliness, you must first determine what social skills are holding them back.
 Be sure to check your own biases before encouraging your teen to become more involved in activities.
 You may have been popular, but now you must honestly access what’s getting in the way of making friends.
 Ask yourself, “Can my teen make new friends?
-Could he join and collaborate with a group?”
+Could he or she join and collaborate with a group?”

 #4 Talk about friendship

 Discuss what makes a good friend, how they choose friends and what their interests are and who else shares those interests.
-Ask your teen how a friend makes her feel.
-Does a particular friend make her feel valued?
+Ask your teen how a friend makes them feel.
+Does a particular friend make your teen feel valued?

 #5 Talk about change and transitions

-We’re usually surround ourselves by people who share our interests.
+We usually surround ourselves with people who share our interests.
 A change in interests is no one’s fault.
 New sports, groups, social circles can often translate into new friendships.
 Your teen, or your teen’s friends, may choose to start new activities, which will probably translate into spending less time together.
-If your teen expresses feelings of abandonment, explain that people and interests change, and that its healthy for both her and her friend to pursue new things.
+If your teen expresses feelings of abandonment, explain that people and interests change, and that it’s healthy to pursue new things.

 It’s okay to miss that friend, it’s just going to take a little more work to schedule seeing each other.